isomerpages/mlaw-corp/_law-practice-entities-and-lawyers/2c-update-the-particulars-of-an-individual.md

       <ul>
         <li style="text-align: justify">The application may take about <b>3-6 weeks</b> to process, commencing when all required supporting documents and information have been received.
 Applications that are incomplete, complex or submitted during the peak period from January to March may require more time to process.
 Therefore, you may wish to submit your application at least 6 weeks in advance.</li>
         <li style="text-align: justify">The LSRA will seek clarification or further information from the Main Contact for the Application.</li>
         <li style="text-align: justify">If a re-issuance of the CoR is requested, a copy of the CoR will be emailed to the Main Contact for the Application.
-The CoR can also be downloaded from myDashboard by logging in to LSRA e-Services using CorpPass.</li>
+The CoR can also be downloaded from myDashboard by logging in to LSRA e-Services.</li>
       </ul>
     </td>
     <td>